What is an MLA Works Cited page?

 - DOI or URL of the source.

 *Container is defined as the larger publication in which the text is published.
-For example, if citing a newspaper article, the container is the newspaper itself; if citing an article from a journal, the journal is the container.
+For example, if citing a web page, the website is the container; if citing a newspaper article, the container is the newspaper itself; if citing an article from a journal, the journal is the container.

 **Because so much of our modern research is online, publications are frequently updated and revised.
 Therefore, if it would be useful, you have the option of including Date of Access to account for differences over time.